Tailp/K8sNamespaceRestrictedAccess/README.md

 Q: How to set config files ?

-A:In bash terminal (Note that you have to cd into the same folder as the config file)
-* export KUBECONFIG="configfilename"

-Alternatively you can also replace the config file in $HOME/.kube/config with this new file(Do keep a copy of the old one first in this case)
+A:In bash terminal (Note that you have to cd into the same folder as the config file) The safest way is to replace directly your config file with the config file in $HOME/.kube/config with this new file(Do keep a copy of the old one first in this case)

+There is also this other way with export KUBECONFIG="configfilename", but the variable rather being updated or expired too quickly so you will get an anonymous authentication error as if the configfilename has been unloaded.

 Q: How to re-set the origin config files?